kvendrik/schematicsjs/README.md

 ```

 ### Get Initial Schema Method
 Instead of a URL to get your initial schema you can also pass in a method to get it.
-This is basically the callback to a promise which should be resolved with a json object containing a `$schema` property.
+This is basically the callback to a promise which should be resolved with a json object containing a `$schema` object.

 Example
 ```javascript